Leicester City - Crystal Palace: How to watch, start time, stream link, odds

 Crystal Palace

-QUESTIONABLE: Gary Cahill (other), Mamadou Sakho (thigh), Nathaniel Clyne (other), James Tomkins (head).
-OUT: James McArthur (calf), Connor Wickham (fitness), Nathan Ferguson (fitness).
+OUT: Gary Cahill (other), Mamadou Sakho (thigh), James Tomkins (head), James McArthur (calf), Connor Wickham (fitness), Nathan Ferguson (fitness).

 Odds and ends (full odds provided by our partner, PointsBet)